 Lentil Soup with Lemon and Turmeric

 Meet my go-to lentil soup recipe!
 I make this soup with lentils, carrots, turmeric, and fresh lemon whenever I’m in need of some healthy comfort food.
 It’s savory, satisfying, and utterly delicious.
-Jump to the Lentil Soup Recipe or read on to see our tips for making it.
+Jump to the Lentil Soup Recipe

 What You’ll Need To Make My Favorite Lentil Soup